Delegation Can Be Your Friend

 According to a recent Conference Board report, 78% of all personnel in major corporations believe that their boss, manager, or superior with whom they have a reporting relationship routinely does work that would be more effectively done by someone at their own level.
 Most managers agree with their team members.
 In fact, 66% of managers say they would like to “increase their use of delegation as a time management and personnel development tool.”

-The challenge is not that we don’t realize the need for delegation — it’s that we aren’t always sure how to accomplish it well. tweet this
+The challenge is not that we don’t realize the need for delegation — it’s that we aren’t always sure how to accomplish it well.

-Here are 10 steps to help you successfully delegate:
+Here are 10 steps for successful delegation:

 1. Know what the task is.